tdwg/website/content/pages/community/cd/mids/index.md

 the USA community move toward understanding what was needed to enhance discovery, research use, and linking.

-<a name="2"><sup>2</sup></a> [Wikipedia: Minimum Information Standards](https://en.wikipedia.org/wiki/Minimum\_information\_standard).

-<a name="3"><sup>3</sup></a> [https://www.idigbio.org/wiki/index.php/MISC/Authority-File-Working-Group](https://www.idigbio.org/wiki/index.php/MISC/Authority-File-Working-Group).

-Design study work funded by the European Union Horizon 2020 ICEDIG ([https://icedig.eu/]{.underline}) project (2018 - 2020) for the future European Distributed System of Scientific Collections (DiSSCo) research infrastructure identified that when discussing digitization, many people have different understandings of the term.
+Design study work funded by the European Union Horizon 2020 [ICEDIG](https://icedig.eu/) project (2018 - 2020) for the future European Distributed System of Scientific Collections (DiSSCo) research infrastructure identified that when discussing digitization, many people have different understandings of the term.
 This leads to confusion and uncertainty when something is described as having been digitized.
 Thus, the idea for a 'minimum information standard' was born to serve a range of aims that include:

 - Offering clarity to collection owners about the minimum information they should be publishing out of digitization initiatives to make digital specimen information useful for multiple purposes of teaching and learning, research, etc.;